UgurUysal86/MLS4MIL/Image Classification/README.md

 ## Purpose Statement
 The purpose of this exploratory research is to explore to what extent synthetic data can be used to train deep neural networks for the classification of military vehicles in images.

-## Training Deep neural networks for the classification of military vehicles in images
+## Training Deep neural networks for classification of military vehicles in images with Synthetic data
-### Synthetic Dataset:
+### Synthetic Dataset with 7 classes:
 Background, [BMP-2](https://de.wikipedia.org/wiki/BMP-2), [Buk-M1-2](https://en.wikipedia.org/wiki/Buk_missile_system), [Civilian Car](https://en.wikipedia.org/wiki/Car), [T-14](https://en.wikipedia.org/wiki/T-14_Armata), [T-90](https://en.wikipedia.org/wiki/T-90), [ZSU-23-4](https://en.wikipedia.org/wiki/ZSU-23-4_Shilka) for image classification:

 [**the dataset as zipfile can be downloaded here (781mb)**](https://drive.google.com/file/d/1r-AZeKXd_SvSXwOcQuqX_w9q0F0nT-uW/view?usp=sharing)